Developer Guide

 Test case:

 Expected: The resulting list contains all the game entries which have are tagged as “birthday”.
-If there are no entries that match the search pattern then0 game entries listed!
+If there are no entries that match the search pattern then0 game entries listed!is displayed -

 Test case: